stiofanEimeid/graphic-design-services/README.md

 ### Content

-- The front page images including logo were designed and drawn by me.
+- All images on the site including the logo were created by me.

 ### Acknowledgements